 It’s a great tool to use for a retrospective.

 I play the agile self-assessment game in many of my public workshops, to teach how to use it in retrospectives or to increase the value of your agile and lean journey.
 I also use it in in-house workshops to help teams and organizations to reflect, learn, and take action to increase their agility.
 Contact me for details.

 In the workshop Valuable Agile Retrospectives for Teams in Istanbul on November 24 you will try out different retrospective exercises and learn how to effectively facilitate retrospectives in agile teams.
 More →November 24, 2017 at Agile Mentor Academy

 Full day Workshop Getting More out of Agile and Lean with Ben Linders in Paris, November 28, 2017, at Lean Kanban France #lkfr17 More →November 28, 2017 at Paris

 Assessing your Agility

 I provide many services for assessing your agility and can help you to increase delivered value using the Agile Self-assessment Game.

 Services offered are in-house workshops and public workshops which include playing the Agile Self-assessment Game, agile assessment for your team, department, or organization, facilitation for playing the game at your event (conference, meetup, hackathon, game lab, etc), and tailoring the Agile Self-assessment Game to your specific needs.
 Contact me for details.

-As a senior adviser and coach with more that thirty years of experience in software development and management I’m there to guide you through your agile journey and help you increase your agility to deliver more value to your customers and stakeholders!
+As a senior adviser and coach with more than thirty years of experience in software development and management, I’m there to guide you through your agile journey and help you increase your agility to deliver more value to your customers and stakeholders!